 The ideas listed below are geared for toddlers to early grade school children.
 You can take each idea and make it more challenging or provide more support (depending on what your child needs) I have given you some examples on how to do this!
 Because this toy is adaptable to teaching a variety of concepts, it is a great sibling learning activity.

 Russian Nesting Dolls to Teach Activities for kids

 Don’t just have your children count each piece, give them the numbers too!
 You could mix a couple sets together to get into higher numbers for children who have already mastered numbers 1-5!

 Opening and closing these little sets takes coordination and hand muscles.
 Some sets are easier than others, but with practice, both my 2 and 5 year old are able to open and close them independently.

 Encourage your kids to put them in order from big to small AND small to big.
 If my 5 year old puts them in order from big to small, I may say, “Can you put them in order from smallest to biggest?”
-I could also say, “How fast can you assemble the Matroshkas and put them in order from smallest to biggest.”
+I could also say, “How fast can you assemble the Matryoshkas and put them in order from smallest to biggest.”

 I show him how to do it, do it with him, then let him do it on his own.
 When he gets familiar, or comfortable with this task, I will remove the support and see if he can put them in order on his own. *Remember each kid is different!

 I am already starting to use these words with you, but kids do not always have the understanding of vocabulary.
 It is important to use and explain the size words; small, medium, big, short, tall, smaller, smallest, bigger, biggest, tiny, tinier, tiniest and any other words you may want to use to describe size.

 5. When they have the concepts of ordering and the vocabulary mastered, you can start to COMPARE!
 I may show them one Matroshka and have them find another one that is smaller than the one in my hand. (or bigger) Then, have your child pick one and ask you to find one that is smaller or bigger.

 Don’t you fret if your Matroshka doesn’t have pictures for storytelling.
-You and your kids could make up your own story using the Matroshkas as the main characters.
+You and your kids could make up your own story using the Matryoshkas as the main characters.
 Older children can write down these stories.